An Economist BEST BOOK OF THE YEAR

 The moment you check your phone in the morning you are giving away your data.
 Before you've even switched off your alarm, a whole host of organisations have been alerted to when you woke up, where you slept, and with whom.
 As you check the weather, scroll through your 'suggested friends' on Facebook, you continually compromise your privacy.

-Without your permission, or even your awareness, tech companies are harvesting your location, your likes, your habits, your relationships, your fears, your medical issues, and sharing it amongst themselves, as well as with governments and a multitude of data vultures.
+Without your permission, or even your awareness, tech companies are harvesting your information, your location, your likes, your habits, and sharing it amongst themselves.
 They're not just selling your data.
-They're selling the power to influence you and decide for you.
+They're selling the power to influence you.
 Even when you've explicitly asked them not to.
 And it's not just you.
-It's all your contacts too, all your fellow citizens.
-Privacy is as collective as it is personal.
+It's all your contacts too.

 Digital technology is stealing our personal data and with it our power to make free choices.
-To reclaim that power, and our democracy, we must take back control of our personal data.
-Surveillance is undermining equality.
-We are being treated differently on the basis of our data.
+To reclaim that power and democracy, we must protect our privacy.

-If you liked The Age of Surveillance Capitalism, you'll love Privacy is Power because it provides a philosophical perspective on the politics of privacy, and offers very practical solutions, both for policymakers and ordinary citizens.
+If you liked The Age of Surveillance Capitalism, you'll love Privacy is Power because it provides a philosophical perspective on the politics of privacy, and it offers a very practical outlook, both for policymakers and ordinary citizens.